 Hidden in the terms and conditions of these “free trial bottle” offers is language that they will start charging the payment card you already gave them for $90 each month if you don’t call to cancel your “subscription” with them within a few days.
 The product is very low quality (typically only 100mg of CBD in a 30ml bottle) and customer service is non-existent.

-“Brand names” tied to this scheme include: Pure CBD, True CBD, Miracle CBD, Pro Naturals CBD, Sky CBD, Assure CBD, Divine CBD, Pure Med CBD, Organix CBD, Isolate Direct CBD, CBD XRP, Optimal Choice CBD, Zen Labs CBD, Star CBD, Serene CBD and Serenity CBD.
+“Brand names” tied to this scheme include: HempVive, Pure CBD, New Leaf Naturals, True CBD, Miracle CBD, Pro Naturals, Sky CBD, Assure CBD, Divine CBD, Pure Med, Organix, Isolate Direct, CBD XRP, Optimal Choice, Zen Labs, Star CBD, Serene and Serenity CBD.

 The names change but any offer of a “free trial bottle of CBD oil” where you just pay shipping is typically a scam.